AryRayini/Python-for-Computer-Vision-with-OpenCV-and-Deep-Learning-2021-3-Course-Practiced-Files/README.md

   45 - grid detection : this is often used for camera calibration.
   47 - contour detection : contours are a useful tool for shape analysis and object detection and recognition.
+  48 & 49 - feature matching : with feature matching you will find the key part of a image from another similar image and you match them.
+  50 51 52 - watershed algorithm : with that we segmentate the image.